A brief look at the rare earth elements market and how to start investing in the sector. Read on to learn the basics.

 Rare earth raw materials have long been used in televisions and rechargeable batteries, two industries that accounted for much of the rare earth market share before the proliferation of new technology.

-Other rare earth metals are used in wind turbines, aluminum production, catalytic converters and many of the high-tech products we use everyday.
+Other rare earth metals are used in wind turbines, aluminum production, catalytic converters and many of the high-tech products used everyday.

 Securing rare earth supply is an increasingly important issue.
 In addition to traditional rare earth mining, there has been growth in the rare earth recycling industry, which aims to recover REE raw materials from electronics and high-tech products in order to reuse them in new ways.